Military spouses tell their stories

 “I was able to get my husband to volunteer for it, so now he is a certified peer mentor for the veterans court.
 He has gone from thinking that mental health and talking about your problems was a joke to doing it every day with veterans,” Jackso said to the rest of the group’s cheers.

-“I’ve always wanted the rest of the country to understand how hard this is,” she told me.
+“I’ve always wanted the rest of the country to understand how hard this is,” Jackson said.
 “We have been deploying for 16 years.
 We military families don’t

 just need your support when our guys are gone.
 We need it when they are back too.
 And it’s not all parades and rainbows and YouTube clips where everybody is crying because they are so happy.
 It’s a lot of hard work.”